StephenCleary/arc-templates/doc/expressions.md

     ${ 'test of }' }

-will result in a syntax error when the template is compiled, because the template attempts to treat `'test of` as an expression.
+will result in a syntax error when the template is compiled, because the template attempts to treat `'test of ` as an expression.

-This means you can't use IIFEs as expressions.
+This also means you can't use IIFEs as expressions.